dontran15/frontend-abopsc/_pages/lesson.md

 Break and continue statements help loops.
 Break statement will help immediately exit out of the loop.
 Continue statement jumps to the next iteration.

-There's also try-catch staetment blocks and excepion throwing.
+There's also try-catch statement blocks and exception throwing.
 Exceptions are signs that something is wrong with the code at runtime and the try-catch statements helps keep the program from crashing.
 The program tries to run the code assuming it works in the try block and if it catches an exception, it moves to the catch block.
 Then, there is a finally block that runs afterwards no matter what the try or catch blocks say.

 INSERT CODE

 Now, let's say you have a different list of cars, and you know exactly how many cars are in the list.
 You want to iterate through the list a specific number of times to perform a certain task on each car.
 This is where a for loop can be very useful.
-A common example is often fibbonaci's numbers.
+A common example is often fibonaci's numbers.

 INSERT CODE